 How to find THE BEST tallow for skincare!

-Here’s how to find the highest quality tallow.
-First, avoid brands that ONLY mention “grass fed” like the plaaaague.
+Most tallow brands can’t even trace where their suet comes from and don’t render their own fat.
+In fact, they don’t even know if they’re using fresh suet at all.
 Tallow is the rendered fat from the suet of cattle that’s raised for meat.
 Specifically, it comes from the fat surrounding the loins and kidneys.

+Be sure to look for more information or certifications beyond just “grass-fed.”
 Do they know which farm the beef fat comes from?
 Can they tell you (or see themselves) how the cattle is raised?
 If it’s a no to any of these, it’s a pass for me.

 Benefits of Tallow Skincare (why it might be better than plant-based)!